input-output-hk/engineering/blog/2023-01-24-javascript-browser-tutorial.md

 ```

 If everything is correct, you'll see that the `Target platform` is set to
-`js-unknown-ghcjs`, and the build tools will be set to their
+`javascript-unknown-ghcjs`, and the build tools will be set to their
 Emscripten counterparts: `ar` becomes `emar`, `nm` becomes `llvm-nm`, etc.

 Finally, to build GHC: